OpenSextant/OpenSextant-HOWLER/doc/HowToGrammar.md

 The grammar required by the HOWLER translators is a simple subset of full English.
 Since the primary purposes of HOWLER is to translate between English and OWL, this subset was selected to only include concepts and structures that have an equivalent in OWL.
 Since English includes some concepts that have no equivalent in OWL (for instance OWL has no distinction between past, present and future tenses), these have been excluded from HOWLER English.
 Similarly, OWL has some concepts that have no English equivalent (for instance there is no English equivalent to a name space)

-The formal specification of HOWLER English is defined in the ANTLR4 file found in *grammars/HOWL.g4*. (see <http://www.antlr.org/> for details of ANTLR).
+The formal specification of HOWLER English is defined in the ANTLR4 file found in `grammars/HOWL.g4`. (see <http://www.antlr.org/> for details of ANTLR).
 This file is used by ANTLR to create the HOWLER's English parser.
-The generated code resides in *org.opensextant.howler.grammar*.
+The generated code resides in `org.opensextant.howler.grammar`.
 Unless you are changing the HOWLER grammar you will not need to regenerate this code.
-Changing the grammar requires code changes may be non-trivial.
+Changing the grammar will likely require non-trivial code changes.

 HOWLER English is meant to be a simple subset of English, with no special or unusual words or syntax.
 Although the formal specification mentioned above defines this subset very precisely, this specification might be difficult for a user  who just wants to write HOWLER sentences to understand .
 A few basic principles and rules should get them started in writing valid HOWLER English.

-See the test data for examples of valid and invalid sentences.
+See the test data in `test/test data/statements` for examples of valid and invalid sentences.

 ###HOWLER English